scottyboy805/LumaSharp/LumaSharp Specification/Runtime/Library.md

 - ArgLocalPtr - a pointer to all argument and local handles for this method
 - InstructionPtr - a pointer to bytecode instructions for this method

+###### ArgLocals Address -> Points to start of arg/local stack handles
+[Stack Handles (Many)]
+Stores one or more stack handles describing all arguments and locals for this method

+[Stack Handle]
+Small structure describing a method argument or local stored on the stack
+- TypeHandle - the type handle for arg/local type
+- Offset - the offset from the start of the call stack pointer where the arg/local is stored

+###### Execution Address -> Points to start of bytecode for this method
+[Raw Memory - bytecode instructions]